Order of the Seder | |

 ALL: day-ye-nu!

-LEADER: If He had only destroyed their gods, but had not parted the Red Sea.
+If He had only led us through the desert, but had not given us the Sabbath.

 ALL: day-ye-nu!

-LEADER: If He had only led us through the desert, but had not given us the Sabbath.
+LEADER: If He had only given us the Torah,

 The Shulchan Orech is not read -- these are directions